 The notion that political violence simply emerges out of economic desperation, rather than ideology, is comforting.
 But it’s false.
 Throughout American history, political violence has often been guided, initiated, and perpetrated by respectable people from educated middle- and upper-class backgrounds.
 The belief that only impoverished people engage in political violence—particularly right-wing political violence—is a misconception often cultivated by the very elites who benefit from that violence.

-The members of the mob that attacked the Capitol and beat a police officer to death last week were not desperate.
-They were there because they believed they had been unjustly stripped of their inviolable right to rule.
+The members of the mob that attacked the Capitol last week were not desperate.* They were there because they believed they had been unjustly stripped of their inviolable right to rule.
 They believed that not only because of the third-generation real-estate tycoon who incited them, but also because of the wealthy Ivy Leaguers who encouraged them to think that the election had been stolen.

 There’s ample precedent for this.
 When the Ku Klux Klan formed during Reconstruction, according to the historian Eric Foner, its leadership “included planters, merchants, lawyers, and even ministers.
 ‘The most respectable citizens are engaged in it,’ reported a Georgia Freedmen’s Bureau agent, ‘if there can be any respectability about such people.’”

 Respectable people can be very dangerous.
 President Ulysses S. Grant responded to the outrages of the KKK in the Reconstruction South by sending the military to crush the Klan and the newly formed Department of Justice to prosecute it.
 For a time, the effort was successful.